ddoodev/guide/docs/base-guide/index.md

 # The Discordoo guide
 Hi there!
-This is the Discordoo Guide(or the Guide in short).
-Here, you will learn all the basics and internals of Discordoo.
+This is the Discordoo Guide.
+Here you will learn the basics of working with Discordoo and creating your own Discord bot.

-On the left you can see steps.
-Each step introduces a new concept about the library.
-If you do 2-3 steps a day, I bet that you will know Discordoo in less than a month.

 ## Important notice
-This guide is intended to be read by people, who know TypeScript and Node.js on beginner's level.
-We will not help you if you don't know how to use Node.js or write basic TypeScript code.
+This guide is intended to be read by people, who know TypeScript/Javascript and Node.js on beginner's level.
+We will not help you if you don't know how to use Node.js or write basic TypeScript/JavaScript code.